peterkappus/p5-webmidi-starter/README.md

 `draw`
 This function gets run every time the screen refreshes.
 Use this to animate your objects.

-`Disc`
-This class contains the constructor for the "discs" and methods for drawing them and a "step" function called to modulate the radius.
+And one class called 'Disc' containing the constructor for the "discs" and methods to `draw` each disc and a `step` method called to modulate the radius.